-- 1. We recommend continued support for the Soil and Water Conservation District programs. - 2.
-We support programs intended to improve soil quality through improved drainage on a multi-farm basis. - 3.
-We recommend that the implementation of agricultural pilot projects, through the Section 319 Program under the Clean Water Act, be expedited in New York State directly through the State Soil and Water Conservation Committee. - 4.
+- We recommend continued support for the Soil and Water Conservation District programs. - We support programs intended to improve soil quality through improved drainage on a multi-farm basis. - We recommend that the implementation of agricultural pilot projects, through the Section 319 Program under the Clean Water Act, be expedited in New York State directly through the State Soil and Water Conservation Committee. - 4.
 We support a three-way agreement between the Army Corps of Engineers, the Department of Environmental Conservation and local Soil and Water Conservation Districts (SWCD) with the local SWCD acting as the clearinghouse for all permits issued involving agriculture. - 5.
 We recommend that there be more equitable distribution of Soil and Water funds based upon the agricultural need. - 6.
-We support that with all the added responsibilities, new programs, and pressures from EPA, the Department of Environmental Conservation, counties, municipalities, and land owners, Soil and Water Conservation Districts need additional funding for more resources to help implement and carry out said programs, responsibilities, and duties. - We support the voluntary incentive-based Agricultural Environmental Management (AEM) program as the best way to address natural resource management on farms and encourage full funding for the program at the state level. - 8.
+We support that with all the added responsibilities, new programs, and pressures from EPA, the Department of Environmental Conservation, counties, municipalities, and land owners, Soil and Water Conservation Districts need additional funding for more resources to help implement and carry out said programs, responsibilities, and duties - 7.
+We support the voluntary incentive-based Agricultural Environmental Management (AEM) program as the best way to address natural resource management on farms and encourage full funding for the program at the state level. - 8.
 We recognize the need for and availability of professional engineers (PE) for agricultural project engineering; therefore, we recommend that a list of private PEs be made available by the Department of Agriculture and Markets for each Soil and Water region. - 9.
-We support improvements to the application process for government assistance programs whereby landowners can apply once for portions of the farm in multiple jurisdictions and the application will be duplicated and forwarded to each jurisdiction electronically. - 10.
-We recommend that all remaining soil maps in New York be digitized as soon as possible so that all counties can benefit equally on all NRCS programs.
+We support improvements to the application process for government

-- We support additional funding for New York State Soil and Water to increase engineering staff to assist in the implementation of non-point source grant programs. - 12.
-We recommend that Agricultural Environmental Management (AEM) and Environmental Quality Incentive Program (EQIP) monies be available to the greenhouse, nursery, and fruit and vegetable industry to help with nutrient management. - 13.
-We encourage New York State to re-establish the funding for the current GRAZE-NY program and expand it statewide. - 14.
-New York State should create an agricultural environmental response fund that would provide emergency low-interest loans to farmers to pay for on-farm environmental remediation projects needed as a result of natural disasters. - 15.
-We support the efforts of the Upper Susquehanna Coalition of Soil and Water Conservation Districts and favor increased funding for the Coalition through the New York State Environmental Protection Fund. - 16.
-We support an in-depth training program for Soil and Water employees to more efficiently use staff and resources in the implementation of environmental best management practices on private lands. - 17.
-We strongly recommend that the New York State Agricultural Environmental Management program remain a voluntary program, and that the Agricultural Environmental Management program continue the proactive approach to improving water quality standards. - 18.
-We oppose local and state government laws, policies and actions that unduly discriminate against non-traditional animal producers that are or would be operating under the New York State Soil and Water Conservation Committee's Agricultural Environmental Management standards and USDA and NRCS standards within established agricultural districts. - We support increasing the Environmental Protection Fund appropriation dedicated to Soil and Water Conservation Districts reimbursements. - 20.
-We recommend that Soil and Water Conservation Districts, acting in cooperation with local governments, be eligible applicants for Local Waterfront Revitalization Grant programs. - 21.
+- assistance programs whereby landowners can apply once for portions of the farm in multiple jurisdictions and the application will be duplicated and forwarded to each jurisdiction electronically. - 10.
+We support additional funding for New York State Soil and Water to increase engineering staff to assist in the implementation of non-point source grant programs. - 11.
+We recommend that Agricultural Environmental Management (AEM) and Environmental Quality Incentive Program (EQIP) monies be available to the greenhouse, nursery, and fruit and vegetable industry to help with nutrient management. - 12.
+We encourage New York State to re-establish the funding for the current GRAZE-NY program and expand it statewide. - 13.
+New York State should create an agricultural environmental response fund that would provide emergency low-interest loans to farmers to pay for on-farm environmental remediation projects needed as a result of natural disasters. - 14.
+We support the efforts of the Upper Susquehanna Coalition of Soil and Water Conservation Districts and favor increased funding for the Coalition through the New York State Environmental Protection Fund. - 15.
+We support an in-depth training program for Soil and Water employees to more efficiently use staff and resources in the implementation of environmental best management practices on private lands. - 16.
+We strongly recommend that the New York State Agricultural Environmental Management program remain a voluntary program, and that the Agricultural Environmental Management program continue the proactive approach to improving water quality standards. - 17.
+We oppose local and state government laws, policies and actions that unduly discriminate against non-traditional animal producers that are or would be operating under the New York State Soil and Water Conservation Committee's Agricultural Environmental Management standards and USDA and NRCS standards within established agricultural districts. - 18.
+We support increasing the Environmental Protection Fund appropriation dedicated to Soil and Water Conservation Districts' reimbursements. - 19.
+We recommend that Soil and Water Conservation Districts, acting in cooperation with local governments, be eligible applicants for Local Waterfront Revitalization Grant programs. - 20.
 We support the New York State Soil Health Working Group.